kubernetes-sigs/gateway-api/geps/gep-1713/index.md

     sectionName: second
 ```

-If routes MUST attach to a `XListenerSet` and its parent `Gateway`, it MUST have multiple `parentRefs` eg:
+To attach a Route to a `XListenerSet` and its parent `Gateway`, it MUST have multiple `parentRefs` eg:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1